 School-aged children are able to take more control of their diabetes with each passing year.
 At school, they will learn to ask for help and will become more comfortable talking to their friends about diabetes.
 However, children need to feel that any skill they learn is an accomplishment, not a punishment.
 It is important that you help your child to continue developing a positive identity and a sense of independence.
 However, you should also keep in mind that your child may go through periods of denial and become lax about self-care skills.
 These tips can help during the holidays:

 - If there is a holiday party at school, ask your child to come up with some nonfood ideas, such as buying or making a gift for the teacher or exchanging small gifts with peers.
 Maybe your child would like to lead the project—something that will help him or her feel capable and involved, rather than different from peers.

 - Small servings or tastes may allow your child to sample holiday treats without significant impact on blood sugar levels.
 Discuss portions with your nutritionist or doctor.

 - Ask your child to prepare some tasty alternatives to sugary snacks, such as dips and vegetables, or come up with a creative, healthful, and fun recipe.

 - When holidays include attending parties, find out beforehand what snacks will be served, when they will be served, and if some sort of physical activity is planned.
-It may be possible to adjust insulin dosage that day to accommodate party treats.
-Discuss a plan in advance with your child and her healthcare provider.
+It may be possible to adjust your child's insulin dosage that day to accommodate party treats.
+Discuss a plan in advance with your child and his or her healthcare provider.

 - A middle-school aged child can learn to administer insulin at the proper dosage and time, provided that you or another knowledgeable adult is present.